ligreman/torrent-rex-extension/README.md

-# webapp-grunt-html
+# torrent-rex-extension
-HTML scaffolding template with grunt integration for unit and functiona test, build and deploy, development server.
+Chrome extension for T-Rex.